GO TO SECTION: Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16

 Forms of Communication

 Another primary concern is that of communication and consistency that mathematics provides.
 Today, we have the modern conveniences of telephones, faxes, email, etc. for near-instant communication around the globe.
 Since these methods of communication were not around during the time of the Sanhedrin or earlier, how would people living long distances away from Jerusalem, such as pilgrims, know that the new months had begun if they missed the sign?
 This would mean that people around the world would possibly keep different days (or even a different month).
 Therefore, many assume mathematics resolves this problem.
 But, regardless of the methodology you believe was originally instituted during the time of the Sanhedrin (calculation or observation or both), the challenge of communication throughout the Diaspora remains the same!
-Since any calculation that may have been used is not documented, a form of communication would have had to been relied upon to spread the mathematical findings of those entrusted to have obtained such calculations.
+Since any calculation that may have been used was not always documented, a form of communication would still be needed to spread the mathematical findings of those entrusted to have obtained such calculations.
 As we covered earlier, many believe the calculations of the Hebrew calendar were held secret by a Yehovah-chosen group of individuals.
 Obviously, any possibility of inconsistency remains the same.
 The exception is if the Sanhedrin used secret calculations, they would not have needed to institute a method of witnesses and observing Feast of Trumpets for two days.
 This makes this argument moot for either method.
-Modern conveniences would, though, reinforce the accuracy of an observational method through communication whereas the consistency a mathematical table provides would only cause everyone to be correct or everyone to be wrong.
+Modern conveniences would, though, further reinforce the accuracy and consistency of an observational method through regular communication, whereas using a published mathematical calendar serves as its own form of communication - right or wrong.

 For individuals that may keep a Festival Day on the wrong date (without knowledge otherwise), there is no reason to believe Yehovah would not recognize their efforts.
 Surely, we are blessed when we attempt to keep Yehovah's holy festivals.
 Do we question whether those in the Churches of God that celebrated Pentecost on Mondays were not blessed?
 Yet they saw fit to modify their determination of the Holy Day to a Sunday and corrected their path when they realized they were astray.
 This is where the calendar becomes a process of faith - a faith in Yehovah to show us His signs and for us to look narrowly and search for them attentively rather than become complacent with mathematical averages.